AjinkyaBijwe/VideoWEBRTC/README.md

 WebRTC Simple Video Calling using Open Source PUBNUB SDK
 ===========================================================

+### Note : This Project is Archived.
+New Project Similar to VideoWECRTC is Uploaded here https://github.com/AjinkyaBijwe/WebRTCVideoCall

 Copy all files onto the server and edit config.php file in config folder with the mysql username and password

 create database named videowe3_ajinkya and execute .sql file